Bathroom Remodeling in Bryn Mawr, PA

 Most remodels go sideways for the same reason: design and construction don’t talk to each other.
 The designer draws something the builder can’t actually build for the price quoted, and you’re stuck in the middle.

-We use a design-build model — the team that designs your Bryn Mawr bath is the same team that builds it.
-Every line on the drawing has been priced.
-Every spec has been confirmed.
-By the time we hand you a contract, the number is real, the timeline is real, and we’ve already solved the problems other remodelers won’t discover until they open a pre-1930 wall and the dining-room ceiling below — the cast-iron drains, the galvanized supply, the out-of-level subfloor, the plaster that has to be restored.
-We sequence the work around Lower Merion Township’s inspection schedule so the project doesn’t stall waiting on the township.
+We use a design-build model — the team that designs your Bryn Mawr bath is the team that builds it.
+By the time you get a contract, every line is priced, every spec is confirmed, and the old-house problems other remodelers hit mid-job (cast-iron drains, galvanized supply, an out-of-level subfloor, plaster that has to be restored) are already solved.
+We sequence the work around Lower Merion Township’s inspection schedule so the project doesn’t stall.

 The 8 steps, start to finish